cysouw/diathesis/text/c07_reflexive.md

 ## Deponent verbs {#sec:reflexive-deponent}

-A small group of verbs obligatorily needs a reflexive pronoun coreferencing the nominative subject.
+An surprisingly large group of verbs obligatorily needs a reflexive pronoun coreferencing the nominative subject.
 My best guess is that such verbs originally also allowed constructions without this obligatory coreferencing *sich* pronoun, but for some reason that usage without *sich* got out-of-use.
 In various cases this ongoing development can be observed in current German.
 For example, coreferent usage with *bemühen* 'to bother' [@next a] or *beziehen* 'to relate to' [@nnext a] appear to be more frequent compared to their non-coreferencing usage in [@next b,c] and [@nnext b], respectively.

 ::: ex
 a.
 Ich bemühe mich.